Hong5489/Houseplant2020/zip/README.md

 ```
 And inside got `1814.tar`, still got many layers

-I wrote a bash script for auto extract this:
+I wrote a bash script for auto extract all layers based on the file type:
 ```bash
 #!/bin/bash
 mkdir chall